sesiii/sesiii/README.md

 - 👋 Hi, I’m @sesiii
-- 👀 I’m interested in machine learning and deep learning
+- 👀 I’m not interested in machine learning and deep learning
-- 🌱 I’m currently persueing Btech in Computer science and Engineering at IIT Kharagpur -
+- 🌱 I’m currently persuing Btech in Computer science and Engineering at IIT Kharagpur
+- Also thankyou for flirtng with me, as you came here to know me.
+-
+-
 - 📫 How to reach me linkedin: www.linkedin.com/in/
 dadi-sasank-kumar-71693a252